 We recognize revenue for services only in those situations where collection from the client is reasonably assured.
 Our normal payment terms are 30 days from invoice date.
-For the twelve weeks ended February 15, 2002 and February 21, 2003, our average days sales outstanding for billed and unbilled accounts receivable was 111 days and 103 days, respectively.
+For the quarters ended May 10, 2002 and May 16, 2003, our average days sales outstanding for billed and unbilled accounts receivable was 114 days and 95 days, respectively.
 Our project managers and finance personnel monitor timely payments from our clients and assess any collection issues.
 We maintain allowances for doubtful accounts for estimated losses resulting from the inability of our clients to make required payments.
 We base our estimates on our historical collection experience, current trends, credit policy and relationship of our accounts receivable and revenues.
 In determining these estimates, we examine historical write-offs of our receivables and review client accounts to identify any specific customer collection issues.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payment, additional allowances may be required.
 Our failure to estimate accurately the losses for doubtful accounts and ensure that payments are received on a timely basis could have a material adverse effect on our business, financial condition, and results of operations.
-As of November 30, 2002 and February 21, 2003, \$1.4 million and \$1.2 million, respectively, were provided for doubtful accounts.
+As of November 30, 2002 and May 16, 2003, \$1.4 million and \$1.6 million, respectively, were provided for doubtful accounts.

 Goodwill and Other Intangible Assets.
 We account for our acquisitions of consolidated companies under the purchase method of accounting pursuant to SFAS No. 141, "Business Combinations".
 Intangible assets that are separable from goodwill and have determinable useful lives are valued separately and amortized over their expected useful lives.
-Intangible assets consist principally of noncompetition agreements and customer relationships and are generally amortized over five to ten years.
+Intangible assets consist principally of non-competition agreements and customer relationships and are generally amortized over five to ten years.
 Goodwill represents the excess of cost over net assets, including all identifiable intangible assets, of acquired businesses that are consolidated.

 In accordance with SFAS No. 142, which we adopted in fiscal 2002, we ceased amortizing goodwill arising from acquisitions.
 In lieu of amortization, we perform an impairment review of our goodwill annually, or more frequently if there are other indicators of impairment.
-There were no impairment losses related to goodwill due to the application of SFAS No. 142 in fiscal 2002, nor were there any indications of impairment in the first quarter of fiscal 2003.
+There were no impairment losses related to goodwill due to the application of SFAS No. 142 in fiscal 2002, nor were there any indications of impairment in the twenty-four weeks ended May 16, 2003.
 If we determine through the impairment review process that goodwill has been impaired, we would record the impairment charge in our statement of income.
-The net amount of goodwill was approximately \$24.9 million as of November 30, 2002 and February 21, 2003.
+The net amount of goodwill was approximately \$24.8 million as of May 16, 2003.